How to Help a Friend Find a New Job

 Offer Job Search Help

-Help them spiff up their LinkedIn profile.
-If your friend’s LinkedIn profile hasn’t been updated in recent memory, look it over and suggest any improvements you can think of.
+- Help Them Spiff up Their Linkedin Profile: If your friend’s LinkedIn profile hasn’t been updated in recent memory, look it over and suggest any improvements.
 Make sure it contains current employment and educational information, skills, and accomplishments.
 Here are nine simple steps for making a LinkedIn profile better.

 When Finances Are an Issue

 When someone loses his or her job, it can be very stressful.
 When you’re worried about severance pay, if you get it, or unemployment, running out, and how you’re going to pay the bills, it can be hard to focus on a job search.

 There are some extra things you can do to make life a little easier for someone who is out of work, worried about money, and in the middle of a job hunt.
 Here are a few of them:

 - Volunteer to babysit for job interviews if child care is an issue.

 - Do the same with rides to interviews if arranging transportation is challenging.

 - A gift card for your local grocery store or department store is always useful.

 - Send some meals.
 Order from a food delivery service, so they don’t have to think about a dinner or two.